 "The move does dodge some tariffs," analyst Patrick Moorhead told investors, but he noted a crucial limitation: iPhone subassemblies are still predominantly manufactured in China before being shipped to India for final assembly.
 This hybrid approach reflects the complex reality of global supply chains, where complete decoupling from China remains nearly impossible for most tech companies.

 Apple's India strategy has been years in the making.
 The company has steadily increased its manufacturing footprint in the country as part of a broader diversification away from China-centric production.
-This iPhone 17 milestone represents the culmination of that effort, with reporting that is also developing a successor to the iPhone 16E specifically for Indian manufacturing.
+This iPhone 17 milestone represents the culmination of that effort, with Bloomberg reporting that Apple is also developing a successor to the iPhone 16E specifically for Indian manufacturing.